ydb-platform/ydb/ydb/docs/en/core/reference/ydb-sdk/health-check-api.md

 }
 ```

-If any issues are detected, the `issue_log` field will contain descriptions of the problems with the following structure:
+If any issues are detected, the `issue_log` field will contain descriptions of the issues with the following structure:
 ```protobuf
 message IssueLog {
     string id = 1;